 What is Bruges Winter Glow?

-You may already know that most Christmas Markets in Western Europe close just before Christmas.
+Good to know: Most Christmas Markets in Western Europe close just before Christmas.
 This is especially the case in Germany, where all the world-famous Christmas markets shut just before Christmas Eve.
 The good news is that this is not the case in Belgium.
-Here – normally – all the bigger Christmas markets stay open through the entire holiday period, including the entire school holidays period in the first week of January.
+Here, all the bigger Christmas Markets stay open through the entire holiday period, including the entire school holidays period in the first week of January.

-Many people wonder what Bruges Christmas market is really like.
+Many people wonder what the Bruges Christmas market is really like.
 Well, it’s not nearly as big as Brussels Winter Wonders, or the Christmas market in Antwerp, and you won’t find many country-fair-like attractions here.
-But it’s the most Christmassy and most romantic of all the Belgian Christmas markets.
+But it’s the most Christmassy and most romantic of all the Belgian Christmas Markets.

-Another thing to keep in mind is that Bruges is a very famous day-trip destination for tourists (not just from Brussels, but also from Amsterdam and north of France).
+One more thing to keep in mind is that Bruges is a very famous day-trip destination for tourists (not just from Brussels, but also from Amsterdam and North of France).
 It’s also a popular shopping destination for locals.
-But the majority of day visitors leave early, and so the city is always quiet in the evening.
-And while the two main locations of the Christmas market in Bruges can get a bit busy at times, in general, Bruges is quite deserted in the evening.
+But the majority of day visitors leave early, so the city is always quiet in the evening.
+And while the two main locations of the Christmas Market in Bruges can get a bit busy at times, in general, Bruges is quite deserted in the evening.

 Furthermore, there are many really nice hotels and B&Bs in Bruges (many have stunning Christmas decorations as well), and lots of nice restaurants.
 You can easily spend an entire winter weekend here and you’ll find plenty to see and do in Bruges.